jge162/Create-Release/README.md

-# Create-release upon closing a pull request: testing Bot
+# Create-release upon closing a pull request:

 When user specified conditions are met: